JBurrellIRL/ProjectFour/README.md

 ![header](docs/readme-images/navigation.png)

-- If the visitor has logged in or registered, the options to register or log in are replaced by a user icon (from Font Awesome) and their username.
+- If the visitor has logged in or registered, the options to register or log in are replaced by a user icon (from Font Awesome) and their username, to show them that they are logged in under that username.
 Clicking on the username opens a dropdown menu, where the user has an option to Logout.
+Additional options will be visible in this dropdown once the additional features mentioned in the "Future Features" section are implemented.

 ![header](docs/readme-images/nav-loggedin.png)